This Merit Badge

 - Describe how to recognize the need for rescue breathing and CPR.

-- Explain the signs and symptoms of a spinal injury
+- Discuss the causes, signs, and symptoms of a spinal injury.

-- Turn a subject from a facedown to a faceup position while maintaining support.
+- Turn a subject from a facedown to a faceup position in water of standing depth while maintaining support.

-- Show that you know first aid for other injuries or illnesses that could occur while swimming or boating, including hypothermia, heat reactions, muscle cramps, sunburn, stings, and hyperventilation.
+- With your counselor, discuss causes, prevention, and treatment of other injuries or illnesses that could occur while swimming or boating, including hypothermia, dehydration, heat-related illnesses, muscle cramps, sunburn, stings, and hyperventilation.

 Note to the Merit Badge Counselor: